simonklee/ludis/readme.md

         +--------+--------+--------+--------+--------+
         |01100110|01101111|01101111|00001101|00001010|
         +--------+--------+--------+--------+--------+
                     data                terminator

   *  multi-bulk.

-     Multiple bulk replies in a single transmition.
+     Multiple bulk replies in a single transmission.
 Type and bulk count, terminated by CRLF, is prepended a single time before N replies.
 Bulk count denotes how many bulk reply follow.
 If bulk count is <= 0 nothing follows.